keirthana/anbox-cloud-docs/explanation/security.md

 [note type="caution" status="Warning"]
 While instances are fully isolated, all instances currently use the same GPU resources.
 As a result, any instance that is launched with GPU support could take all GPU resources in a DDoS-like attack, which would prevent other instances from starting.

+Monitoring how the GPU resources are used for different applications and ensuring that you are running trusted workloads can provide insulation against DDoS-like attacks.

 See [GPU slots](https://discourse.ubuntu.com/t/about-capacity-planning/28717#gpu-slots-2) for more information.
 [/note]